 So, does the new high school focus on Vocational or Career/Technical Education?

-Such is the concept that the project-based environment implemented at RWA is modeled after.
+Such is the concept that the project-based environment implemented at Vanguard is modeled after.

-Can students attend the Real World Academy all day?
+Can students attend Vanguard Academy all day?
 Or only for specific classes?

-The program is designed for students to receive their entire high school education and diploma from the Real World Academy.
-Most students in attendance will have full-time attendance at RWA; however, we are also designing programs to be flexible.
+The program is designed for students to receive their entire high school education and a diploma from Vanguard Academy.
+Most students in attendance will have full-time attendance at Vanguard; however, we are also designing programs to be flexible.
 Students can choose to take a mix of classes between our three programs high school programs if desired.

 That means bell schedules align between the schools, right?

-Where will Real World Academy students get their diploma from?
+Where will Vanguard students get their diploma from?
 What about a graduation ceremony?

-Graduates of the Real World Academy will earn a diploma from the Real World Academy.
+Graduates of Vanguard Academy will earn a diploma from Vanguard Academy.
 Requirements and policies for graduation, as well as details regarding the ceremony and issuance of diplomas, will be established closer to the school opening.

 I heard students may require a uniform, can you tell me more?